 Absolutely!
 We will also make sure to invoice you in the way that makes most sense to you to alleviate the stress of keeping track of all the invoices.
 We can print them, mail them, email them, and retroactively issue new ones.

-No. We always charge for one hour, but we encourage you to use that hour to its fullest potential.
+We always charge for at least 3-hours, but we encourage you to use that time to its fullest potential.
 We can do a home safety check, clean the dishes, fold clothes, go over items in the fridge to ensure nothing is passed its shelf life, help the client make phone calls, assist with typing emails, and other odds and ends.
 However, some exceptions may apply to the minimum hours.
 Book your free assessment to find out more.